nicholashc/GhostWizards/README.md

 In order to win the tournament, a single wizard (sometimes more) needs to be the last one standing and thus have the highest power level.
 Power can be transferred from duels (which are a bit like rock, paper, scissors, but more complicated) and through mechanisms like ascension, gifting, and revival. (much more detail in #link).

 Wizards also need to worry about an unstoppable force called "the blue mold."
-It has its own power level and once it begins to rise and will eventually surpass even the most powerful wizard.
+It has its own power level and once it begins to rise, will eventually surpass even the most powerful wizard.
 Wizards who have 0 power left, or whose power is lower than the blue mold level, are *technically* eliminated.
 This is where TheButton comes in.

 #### Concept

-In order to fully eliminate a wizard, someone needs to actually call a function in tournament smart contract.
+In order to *fully* eliminate a wizard, someone needs to actually call a function in the tournament smart contract.
 This ensures that the particular wizard deserves elimination based on the rules of the tournament.
-It also permanently etches the elimination in stone on the blockchain.
-At the moment, there's little incentive for 99% of people to call these function.
-The cost gas, require potentially complex proofs, and offer little incentive to anyone other than owners of some remaining wizards close to victory.
+It also permanently etches the elimination in "immutable ledger of The Blockchain".
+At the moment, there's little incentive for 99% of players to call these function, especially if they were eliminated.
+The gas cost, potentially complex proofs, and lack of incentive for anyone other than owners of remaining wizards close to victory, means most people won't bother.

 TheButton hopes to transform this complicated/boring/mean task into a simple, addictive experience.

 #### Goals

 - abstract away the complexity identify/validation cullable wizards with a dead-simple single button interface
-- embrace the darkness of permanently eliminating wizards, with cheeky dark humour
+- embrace the meanness of permanently eliminating wizards with cheeky dark humour
-- provide an incentive by minting "ghost wizard" NFTs with the inverse stats of wizard culled (eg, their id, power, attribute is an `int = -1 * uint` of the wizard culled). "ghost wizards" only have negative numbers
+- provide an incentive by minting "ghost wizard" NFTs with the inverse stats of wizard culled (eg, their id, power, and affliation is `int = -1 * uint` of the wizard culled). "ghost wizards" only have negative numbers

 #### Scope / Restrictions